Hexo NexT Theme Supports Custom CDN Service Providers

 });

-.
-This will generate a ‘patches’ file in your directory, which records the changes you made.
+After modification, execute npx patch-package hexo-theme-next to generate a patches file in the directory, recording the changes you made.

 {